tnir/codestream/vscode/docs/dev.md

 ### Code Formatting

 We use [prettier](https://prettier.io/) for formatting our code.
-You can run prettier across the code by calling `npm run pretty` from a terminal.

 To format the code as you make changes you can install the [Prettier - Code formatter](https://marketplace.visualstudio.com/items/esbenp.prettier-vscode) extension.

+Ensure it is the default formatter:

+` "editor.defaultFormatter": "esbenp.prettier-vscode"`

-Add the following to your User Settings to make prettier run as you save changes to files:
+Additionally, you may add the following to your User Settings to make prettier run as you save changes to files:

 `"editor.formatOnSave": true,`